survivejs/sidewind/README.md

 - [htmx](https://htmx.org/) is a complete solution with server integration.
 - [Mavo](https://mavo.io) implements a DSL on top of HTML for light interactivity.
 - [Svelte](https://svelte.dev) implements a compiler based approach.
 - [Vue](https://vuejs.org), and especially Vue 3, allows similar usage in the frontend as Sidewind.
+See also [petite-vue](https://github.com/vuejs/petite-vue).

 ## License